Daily Grammar Practice Overview

 DGP Academy provides short video lessons (about 1-5 minutes each) to accompany each day of Daily Grammar Practice.
 Dawn Burnette, creator of DGP, walks you through every sentence, explaining all of the concepts and answering questions that students and teachers often ask.
 It’s like having an expert as your own personal instructor!

 To utilize the DGP Academy videos, teachers still need a copy of the teacher’s guide, and students still need either workbooks or photocopied help pages and sentence lists from the teacher’s guide.
 Video access also requires you to create a free account on our website at checkout.
+Note that the videos are streams, not downloads, so you can show them in a live online class but can't post them to your online platform for students to watch later.

 View sample videos on our blog post.